Interpreting the Enhanced Feedback Report

 If there are points in the overview that require further understanding and exploration, all of the heatmaps and badges are clickable.
 Once an overview item has been clicked, an outline appears around the line item to orient the clinician to what they are viewing in the “Details” panel.

-Scale Name and Heatmap Details: Measure History
+Scale Name and Heatmap Details

 Selecting the scale name or the heatmap from the “Overview” panel opens a graphical representation of all administered scale scores in the “Details” panel.
 At the top of the right “Details” panel, there is a navigation trail to indicate this is the “Measure History”.
 It includes the name of the measure, a brief description of the measure, each past response presented in a line graph, a reminder of the respondent for the measure that is being viewed, and the latest score on the measure.